Ballinderry Shamrocks GAC: Gaelic football

 The club moved to their current ground (Shamrock Park) in 1971.
 It was officially opened in 1979 with an Ulster U-21 Football Championship semi-final between Derry and Down.
 After a gap of 47 years, 1974 saw Ballinderry win their second Derry Senior Championship, defeating Banagher in the final.

-The early 1980s were a glory period for the club and became only the second side after Bellaghy to win the Derry Championship three years in a row (1980, 1981 and 1982).
+The early 1980s were a glory period for the club and became only the second side after Bellaghy to win the Derry Championship three consecutive seasons (1980 to 1982).
 The club beat Burren of Down to claim the 1981 Ulster Senior Club Football Championship, before losing by a point to Garrymore (Mayo) in the All-Ireland Club Championship semi-final.

 The club won another county championship in 1995, defeating rivals Bellaghy at Watty Graham Park, Maghera.
-The Shamrocks were beaten narrowly by Bellaghy in the Derry final in both 1999 and 2000.
-The two clubs clashed again in the 2001 final.
-This time Ballinderry were victorious.
-They went on to victory over Mayobridge in the Ulster Senior Club Football Championship decider.
-Ballinderry went on to reach the 2001/02 All-Ireland Senior Club Football Championship, which they won defeating Tír Chonaill Gaels (London) in the quarter-final, Rathnew (Wicklow) in the semi-final and Nemo Rangers (Cork) in the final on a scoreline of 2–10 (16 points) to 0–9 (9 points).
-The club were awarded Derry Club of the Year in 2001 under the AIB GAA Club of the Year Awards scheme Club Chairman Michael Donnelly was presented the award by GAA President Seán McCague.
+The Shamrocks met Bellaghy in the Derry final in 1999, 2000 and 2001; the Shamrocks won in the final year and went on to victory over Mayobridge in the Ulster Senior Club Football Championship decider.
+Ballinderry went on to reach the 2001/02 All-Ireland Senior Club Football Championship, which they won defeating Tír Chonaill Gaels (London) in the quarter-final, Rathnew (Wicklow) in the semi-final and Nemo Rangers (Cork) in the final on a scoreline of 2-10 (16 points) to 0-9 (9 points).
+The club were awarded Derry Club of the Year in 2001 under the AIB GAA Club of the Year Awards scheme.
+Club Chairman Michael Donnelly was presented the award by GAA President Seán McCague.
 Ballinderry also won Club of the Year at the 2002 Ulster GAA Writer's Association Awards.

-The club defended their Derry Championship crown in 2002, with victory over An Lúb in the final, but lost disappointingly to Errigal Ciarán in the Ulster semi-final.
+The club defended the Derry Championship in 2002, with victory over An Lúb in the final, but lost to Errigal Ciarán in the Ulster semi-final.

 Ballinderry won their ninth Derry Championship in 2006 after a gap of four years and reached the Ulster Club final.

-State of the art floodlights were installed at Shamrock Park in September 2007, replacing the older floodlights.
+In 2007, the journalist and former Derry player Joe Brolly described Ballinderry as "one of the great communities of Ireland".

 Derry played St. Mary's University College at Shamrock Park in the 2008 Dr. McKenna Cup, believed to be the first inter-county competition game played at the venue.
-The Shamrocks regained the Derry Championship in 2008 – the club's tenth title.
+The Shamrocks regained the Derry Championship in 2008 - the club's tenth title.

 Camogie

-In 2003 the club's dedication and commitment was recognised when they obtained the Junior Clubmark demonstrating the strong policies and practices which are in place to ensure safe quality sporting opportunities for young people.
-Following this award, the under-age teams proved that the club were worthy winners by winning the Under 14, 16 and 18 county championships.
-The club won the Golden Clubmark in 2006.
+In 2003 the under-age teams won the Under 14, 16 and 18 county championships.

-In 2004 the Shamrocks club was awarded the prestige Irish News Ulster Club award for commitment to under-age teams and coaching.
+In 2004 the club was awarded the Irish News Ulster Club award for commitment to under-age teams and coaching.

+In 2022, the team won their first national title.